 Maryland serves up a diverse menu of seafood festivals, crab derbies and waterfront attractions.
 Explore maritime museums to discover what it was like to be a waterman in decades past.
 Try your hand at tonging or running a trotline, when you spend the day on a watermen’s heritage tour.
 See the unparalleled majestic beauty of a skipjack or log canoe race, both traditional watermen’s boats.
 Catch all the Chesapeake has to offer!

 Crab season extends into the fall, which is one of the most stunning times to visit Western Maryland.
 The Autumn Glory Festival is a five-day celebration of autumn and the beauty of local fall foliage.
-A train ride on the Western Maryland Scenic Railroad is an exciting way to experience the mountains, but if you are up for a good bike ride the Great Allegheny Passage is the way to go.

 Experience Antietam National Battlefield, the site of “The Bloodiest One Day Battle in American History.”
 23,000 soldiers were killed, wounded, or missing after twelve hours of savage combat during the Civil War on September 17, 1862.
 Following this battle, Abraham Lincoln issued the Emancipation Proclamation.